About Centre

 European Master’s Degree in Human Rights & Democratisation – (E.MA)

-E.MA is a unique, intensive one-year, advanced master’s program in the field of human rights and democratization, during which students from different countries have the opportunity to learn about human rights in theory and in practice through studies in Venice and at 39 universities representing all Member States of the European Union, as well as during field missions.
-The program is interdisciplinary and offers the opportunity to learn about human rights, democratic processes, and international relations from the perspective of law, political science, history, anthropology and philosophy.
+E.MA is a unique, intensive one-year, advanced master’s program in the field of human rights and democratisation, during which students from different countries have the opportunity to learn about human rights in theory and in practice through studies in Venice and at 39 universities representing all Member States of the European Union, as well as during field missions.
+The program, run by Global Campus of Human Rights, is interdisciplinary and offers the opportunity to learn about human rights, democratic processes, and international relations from the perspective of law, political science, history, anthropology and philosophy.

 Memory Laws in European and Comparative Perspectives – (MELA)